SoftwareBrothers/adminjs-dev/docs-src/tutorials/rbac.md

   role: { type: String, enum: ['admin', 'restricted'], required: true }, })

-// Pass all configuration settings to AdminBro const adminBro = new AdminBro({
+// Pass all configuration settings to AdminJS const adminJs = new AdminJS({
   resources: [User],
   rootPath: '/admin',
 })

-// Build and use a router which will handle all AdminBro routes const router = AdminBroExpressjs.buildRouter(adminBro) app.use(adminBro.options.rootPath, router)
+// Build and use a router which will handle all AdminJS routes const router = AdminJSExpress.buildRouter(adminJs) app.use(adminJs.options.rootPath, router)

 // Running the server
 const run = async () => {